APEL Route to become a Low Carbon Energy Assessor (LCEA) Air Conditioning Inspector to produce Air Conditioning Reports

 3. Insurance –Submit an up to date copy of your employer’s Professional Indemnity Insurance (PII) certificate (minimum £500,000.00 for Level 4 and £50,000.00 for Level 3 Only applicants).
 You also need to provide a copy of your employer’s Public Liability Insurance (PLI) certificate (minimum £1,000,000.00 for both levels 3 & 4).

-4. Membership –Submit a copy of your current professional membership’s certificates.
+4. Membership –Submit a copy of your current professional membership’s certificates if applicable.

 5. Qualification – List your qualification(s) and submit a copy of your supporting certificates.
 The certificates must be and verified by the awarding body, senior manager or a client.